vm-wylbur/ntt/docs/medium-columns-guide.md

 SELECT health
 FROM medium
 WHERE medium_hash = 'abc123';
--- If health != 'ok' → refuse to mount, mark all inodes as EXCLUDED
+-- If health == 'failed' → refuse to mount, mark all inodes as EXCLUDED -- If health == 'incomplete' or 'corrupt' → allow mount with warning
 ```

 **Design Decision:**